Sector Development Archives - ISO-BEA

 What is the demand for this program?

-There is a high demand for the Sector Development program.
-We encourage you to apply ASAP to ensure you have access to the program while there is still funding available.
+There is a high demand for the Sector Development program which continues to increase every year.
+We encourage you to apply when the program opens.

-What is the average funding request for this program?
+What is the maximum funding request I can make in this program?

 What happens to my in-progress application if the program closes before I submit?